 "Employers who offer various flexible work arrangements will not only attract a more gender-diverse candidate pool, but they'll also show their current employees who are working parents that they understand – and care – about their needs."

-Look for top-rated employers: When researching potential employers, visit company review websites such as Glassdoor or InHerSight to see which organisations have been recognised for offering greater flexibility for its workers.
-You can also seek out lists like these from Working Parent and Great Place to Work which list the top 'parent-friendly' companies in the UK.
-In addition, look for vacancies that list the location as 'Remote' or employers who advertise flexibility and work-life balance on its corporate careers page.
+Look for top-rated employers: When researching potential employers, visit company review websites such as Glassdoor or InHerSight to see which organisations have been recognised for offering greater flexibility for their workers.
+You can also seek out lists like these from Working Parent and Great Place to Work which list the top "parent-friendly" companies in the UK.
+In addition, look for vacancies that list the location as "Remote" or employers who advertise flexibility and work-life balance on their corporate careers page.

 Consider the company makeup: You can tell a lot about a company based on who comprises its employee directory.
 Take a look at the corporate website and on LinkedIn to learn the current makeup of both the senior leadership and the team you'd join.
 The more gender-diverse, the better.

-Turn to your network: Before applying for a position, always check your network for contacts who currently or previously worked at the organisation.
-These connections can help you determine if the employer is right for you and, if so, offer insight that will allow you to navigate the company's application and interview process with confidence.
+Turn to your network: Before applying for a position, always check your network for contacts who currently work, or previously worked, at the organisation.
+These connections can help you to determine if the employer is right for you and, if so, offer insight that will allow you to navigate the company's application and interview process with confidence.

 Consider the interview a two-way conversation: Be prepared to ask as many questions as you expect to answer during the interview process to ensure a prospective employer can offer you the flexibility you need to succeed.
 For example, ask your interviewer whether the company's stance on working from home has changed as a result of the pandemic and what flexible working arrangements employees can expect moving forward.
 You can also ask less direct questions about the rhythm of the work, the technology it uses for communication and collaboration, and its company culture to learn how well the company truly embraces its working parents.

 Search for clues: Regardless of where your interview takes place, be on the lookout for clues that will indicate whether or not the company is parent-friendly.
-For example, if you're visiting the corporate headquarters, do you see signs for a facilities for breastfeeding mums or an onsite nursery?
-Are their children's drawings or family photos displayed either in employees' cubicles or within view of your interviewer's camera during a Zoom interview?
+For example, if you're visiting the corporate headquarters, do you see signs to facilities for breastfeeding mums or an onsite nursery?
+Are there children's drawings or family photos displayed either in employees' cubicles or within view of your interviewer's camera during a Zoom interview?

 – ENDS –